cockroachdb/docs/cockroachcloud/cmek-faq.md

 ## What steps should I take before enabling CMEK for a cluster?

-Contact your Cockroach Labs account team to enroll your organization in limited access for CMEK.
-CMEK can only be enabled on a private cluster, so your organization must also be enrolled in limited access for private clusters.
+CMEK can be enabled only on a private cluster.
+Refer to [Create Private Clusters](private-clusters.html).

 ## Can we enable CMEK for an existing cluster that wasn't created as a private cluster?

-CMEK can be enabled only on a private cluster.
+An existing cluster cannot be migrated to a private cluster.
 Contact your account team for advice about how to migrate or restore your existing cluster's data to a new private cluster.

 ## If we enable CMEK for a cluster that has been in use for some time, is the existing data encrypted at that time?